What You’ll Learn 🎯

 How to configure the marker setup?

-Up to this point, we have already added a Min and a Max marker and have already mentioned adjusting the Marker settings when zooming in and out of the graph.
-But how do we enter the Marker setup, and what do specific settings mean?
+Up to this point, we have already added a Min and a Max marker and mentioned adjusting the Marker Settings when zooming in and out of the graph.
+But how do we access the Marker Setup, and what do the specific settings mean?

-As we could see, adding a marker by right-clicking into the graph will automatically redirect us to the newly added marker's setup, and if we have a Marker table, we can enter the setup by pressing the Edit button there.
-If we added a marker with the Markers icon or if we would simply like to modify a pre-existing marker, there is another option we can use.
+When adding a marker by right-clicking on the graph, you are automatically redirected to the setup for the newly added marker.
+If a Marker Table is present, you can also enter the setup by pressing the Edit button there.
+If a marker was added using the Markers icon, or if you simply want to modify an existing marker, there is another method.

-We then right-click on the marker, and a familiar options menu should appear.
-We select the Edit selected marker option and are then redirected to the Marker Setup.
+Next, right-click on the marker, and an options menu will appear.
+Select Edit Selected Marker to open the Marker Setup.

-The Marker setup is split into the following sections:
+The Marker Setup is divided into the following sections:

-A. Marker Mode consists of two options of how a marker will be presented:
+A. Marker Mode – Defines how a marker will be presented.
+Two options are available:

-Current value - will only show the current marker value.
-We can interact with it while storing data, but we cannot use it as an input for other modules.
+Current Value – Displays only the current marker value.
+It can be interacted with while storing data but cannot be used as an input for other modules.

-Full History - all marker values will be stored and additional output channels will be created.
+Full History – Stores all marker values and creates additional output channels.
 These output channels can then be used as inputs (math channels) in other modules.
+If a marker set to Full History is moved directly on the graph, the data must be recalculated for the marker value to update.

-B. Input channel determines to which channel we will pin the marker we are currently adding.
-This is especially useful if we have multiple channels assigned to the same widget.
+B. Input Channel – Specifies the channel to which the marker will be pinned.
+This is especially useful when multiple channels are assigned to the same widget.

-C. Marker Scaling indicates the scale used to calculate the marker value.
-The widget's label on the graph will always take the scaling from the widget's Y-axis settings into account.
-The value in the Marker table and the channel value (which we can assign to a Digital meter) will always display a value based on the scaling from the Marker setup.
-There are 4 different scaling options:
+C. Marker Scaling – Defines the scale used to calculate the marker value.
+The widget’s label on the graph always follows the scaling from the widget’s Y-axis settings.
+However, the value shown in the Marker Table and the channel value (which can be assigned to a Digital Meter) always follows the scaling defined in the Marker Setup.
+Four scaling options are available:

-0 dB - Scale in dB gives the best estimation of signal noise - if 0 dB is the maximum measurable value.
+0 dB – Scales in decibels, providing the best estimation of signal noise, assuming 0 dB is the maximum measurable value.

-Sound dB - the equation for calculating dB is: 20*log10(p/p0) where the p is our value and p0 is the reference of 20 uPa.
+Sound dB – Uses the equation 20·log10(p/p0), where p is the measured value and p0 is the reference of 20 μPa.

-Ref. dB - with the Ref. dB we define our own reference value.
+Ref. dB – Allows you to define a custom reference value.

-D. The Complex Presentation section gives us the option to choose the type of complex representation the data from the added marker will have.
-The marker will only appear on the widget if the complex presentation of the data and marker are the same, and is only available for certain channels, such as those from the Order Analysis module.
-We can choose between 6 different presentations:
+D. Complex Presentation – Defines the type of complex representation used for the data from the added marker.
+A marker will only appear on the widget if the complex presentation of the data and the marker match.
+This option is available only for certain channels, such as those from the Order Analysis module.
+Six different presentations are available:

 Magnitude